 Public hospital districts are governmental entities established by Washington State statute.
 The legislature granted local communities the authority to create hospital districts in 1945.
 Today, nearly one-half of Washington's 90 hospitals are part of public hospital districts.
 Valley Medical Center—Public Hospital District No. 1—is the oldest and largest in Washington, encompassing the cities of Kent, Renton, Tukwila, and portions of Auburn, Black Diamond, Covington, Federal Way, Maple Valley, Newcastle and Seattle.
 The oldest and largest of the 56 hospital districts in the state of Washington, it operates Valley Medical Center, serving greater South King County.

 Public hospital districts fulfill a vital role in the state's healthcare system.
 Without them many people would be unable to receive healthcare in their own communities.
 Hospital districts are authorized not only to operate a hospital, but to deliver any service to help people stay healthy—physically, socially, and mentally.
 Because they're owned and governed by local citizens, hospital districts tailor their services to meet the unique needs of their individual communities.
 It is this community-based mission that defines and distinguishes hospital districts from other healthcare entities.

-Look here for a map of Public Hospital District No. 1.
+Click here to see a map of Public Hospital District No. 1

 For more information on Valley Medical Center's Board of Commissioners, go to Meet the Board.